-Plain film findings are generally nonspecific and may be seen a soft tissue mass adjacent to the knee.
+Plain film findings are generally non-specific and may be seen as a soft tissue mass adjacent to the knee.
 Accompanying phleboliths may be present.

-Typically seen as a lobulated intra-articular mass (although the lesions can be either lobulated of diffuse).
+Typically seen as a lobulated intra-articular mass (although the lesions can be either lobulated or diffuse).

 Signal characteristics include:

 - T1: usually of intermediate signal 4